Repeated Multimarket Contact with Private Monitoring: A Belief-Free Approach: Model

 Two players play $M$ PDs simultaneously in each period.
 In each PD, each player chooses either $C$ (cooperation) or $D$ (defection).
 This is regarded as a model of oligopolistic competition, where $C$ is an action increasing the total payoffs (for instance, in the case of price competition, charging a collusive high price), and $D$ is a non-cooperative one (like a price cut).
 The players can choose different actions over the $M$ PDs, so that each player's action set in each period is $\{ C, D \}^M$.

 Each player cannot directly observe the other player's actions, but receives an imperfect signal about them.
 In each PD, each player receives either a good signal $g$ or a bad signal $b$.
 We assume that each player receives his signals individually, and cannot observe the other player's signals (private monitoring).
 The pair of signals they privately receive in each PD is stochastic, following a common symmetric probability distribution that depends entirely on the action pair of that PD.
 We denote it by $o(\omega_1 , \omega_2 |a_1 , a_2 )$, where $(\omega_1 , \omega_2 ) \in \{g, b \}^2$ and $(a_1 , a_2 )\in \{ C, D\}^2$.
 We assume that the signals across the $M$ PDs are independent, though the signals of a given PD may be correlated across the players.
 We also assume that the signal distributions are described by one parameter.
-There exists $p \in (1/2, 1)$ such that for any $i$, any $\omega_j$ ($j \neq i$) and any $a\in \{ C, D\}^2$,
+There exists $p \in (1/2, 1)$ such that for any $i$, any $\omega_j$ ($j \neq i$) and any $a\in \{ C, D\}^2$, { } The marginal distribution of an individual signal in a given PD is such that the \textit{right} signal ($\omega_j =g$ if $a_i =C$, and $\omega_j =b$ if $a_i =D$) is received with probability $p$.
+We let $s =1-p$, which is the probability of an \textit{error}.
+The assumption is consistent with \textit{conditionally independent} monitoring, which is a representative monitoring structure.
+Formally, a signal distribution is conditionally independent if $o(\omega_i, \omega_j\mid a) = o(\omega_i\mid a)o(\omega_j\mid a)$ for all $\omega_i$, $\omega_j$, and $a$.
+Also, it is consistent with nearly perfect monitoring (when $p$ is close to $1$), but inconsistent with nearly public monitoring (namely, the case where the event $\omega_1 =\omega_2$ is much more likely than $\omega_1 \neq \omega_2$).